 Finally, If you’re thinking specifically about whether to buy a caravan or motorhome for Europe, you will find that most European countries are incredibly welcoming to motorhomes, more so than the UK where it can be challenging to find services off site.
 Europe and France in particular, have really embraced motorhome travel and make it so easy.
 Caravans tend to be less welcomed and often there will be signage specifically stating that caravans cannot park or stay overnight, where motorhomes are able to.

 There is no winner.
 Whether you become a caravan owner or buy a motorhome will depend very much on how you intend to use it.
 Ask yourself these twelve questions designed to help you choose a motorhome, but they will also focus your thinking on whether a motorhome or caravan is right for you.
 If you remain undecided, then motorhome hire might be an idea.
-Rent a motorhome and test out whether you enjoy living and holidaying in the space for a week, it might just answer your questions!
+Check out our step-by-step motorhome hire guide and rent a motorhome for a week to test out whether you enjoy life on the road – it might just answer your questions!

 Happy and safe travelling, whatever you decide!